Phase 1 clinical trials

 • posters and publicity campaigns

-To obtain a review of generic materials, please send copies to: phase1.advertreview@hra.nhs.uk.
+To obtain a review of generic materials, please send copies to GDRC@hra.nhs.uk.

 Materials submitted to the Generic Document Review Committee should not be related to a particular trial.
-If documents have been designed for use in a specific Phase 1 clinical trial, they must be submitted to the REC undertaking the ethics review, in line with the Medicines for Human Use (Clinical Trials) Regulations 2004.
+If documents have been designed for use in a specific Phase 1 clinical trial, they must be submitted to the REC undertaking the ethics review, in line with the Medicines for Human Use (Clinical Trials) (Amendment) Regulations 2025.

 Generic Screening Documentation